Comparing digital and board games

 to improve on-demand writing skills

-If your students are like mine, they potentially spend hours playing digital and online games such as Minecraft, Mario Kart, Just Dance, and Pokemon Go.
+If your students are like mine, they potentially spend hours playing digital and online games such as Fortnite, Minecraft, Just Dance, and Pokemon Go.
 With so many video gaming choices, kids everywhere are gaming on screens while at home, on the go, and sometimes even at school!
 I decided to use my students’ strong love for games as motivation for a fun and engaging opinion writing assignment.

 Jumpstarting the writing lesson